Stuart Drummond, Mayor of Hartlepool, England

 Stuart Drummond

-9 February 2010: Unusually for a civic leader, Hartlepool’s elected mayor is recognisable to most of the UK population, having been elected in 2002 on the back of a joke campaign, which attracted international attention.
+28 March 2011: Unusually for a civic leader, Hartlepool’s elected mayor is recognisable to most of the UK population, having been elected in 2002 on the back of a joke campaign, which attracted international attention.
 While Stuart Drummond may have once sought office for less than political reasons, his status as England’s only three term elected mayor shows that voters in the North East town are satisfied with his administration.
 Here the mayor discusses his learning curve and how he manages as an independent mayor in a party political environment.
-Stuart Drummond has been shortlisted for the 2010 World Mayor Prize.
+Stuart Drummond was awarded 10th place in World Mayor 2010.

 | History | Politics | The rookie mayor | Twice re-elected | Success |